mikesmallhelp/wacat/README.md

 ## Limitations

 - tested only with Linux (Ubuntu 20.04.6 LTS)
-- not working with Windows
+- not working with Windows, possibly support will come end of february
 - not tested with Mac

 ## Warnings